TreasuryDirect Review

 Bonds 101

-In short, a treasury bond is a loan between an investor and a borrower – in this case, you’re the investor, and the American government is the borrower.
-You’re lending the government money in exchange for a promise that the money (principal) will be returned in the future with interest.
+In short, a Treasury bond is a loan between an investor and a borrower—in this case, you’re the investor, and the American government is the borrower.
+You’re lending the government money in exchange for a promise that your money (principal) will be returned in the future with interest.

 Most bonds available to retail investors have similar traits:

 Coupon rate: this is the interest payment on the bond.
-Coupons range depending on many factors, but most coupons on bonds bought by retail investors are paid on a predictable schedule, like quarterly or semiannually.
+Coupon rates vary based on many factors, but most bonds bought by retail investors pay interest on a regular schedule, such as semiannually.
 Bonds can have fixed or variable (changing) coupon rates.

 Maturity: this is when the bond expires and the principal is repaid.

-To break it down, if you buy a $100 30-year bond in 2025 with a coupon rate of 5% paid annually, you will get 5% of the bond’s par value (in this case, $20) every year until 2052.
-Once that year arrives, you will receive one final 5% payment and your principal ($100) back.
+To break it down, if you buy a $100 30-year bond in 2026 with a coupon rate of 5% paid annually, you would receive 5% of the bond’s par value (in this case, $5) every year until 2056.
+Once that year arrives, you would receive one final 5% payment and your principal ($100) back.

 Available Investments

-Savings bonds are the most popular security for many small investors and represent a low-cost way to access fixed-income assets.
+Savings bonds are the most familiar option for many smaller investors and represent a low-cost way to access fixed-income assets.
 There are two types of savings bonds:

 EE Bonds